axelv/axelv.github.io/_posts/2023-12-21-manual-upgrade-to-pydantic-v2.md

 -    contained: Optional_[List_["AnyResource"]] = None
 ```

-This change, though breaking, was acceptable for our use case as we always specify contained resources through custom models if needed.
+This change, though breaking, was acceptable for our use case as we always specify contained resources through custom models.

 ### Reducing model build time

-Pydantic v2 takes more time to build models, sacrificing some loading time for improved parsing and validation performance.
+Pydantic v2 takes more time to build models, sacrificing some loading time for drastically improved parsing and validation performance.
 However, loading times of almost 40 seconds were unacceptable.
-To address this, I made the following improvements:
+Is 700+ models already testing the limits of Pydantic?
+I hope not.
+In order to address this, I made the following improvements:

 1. Parsed extensions and modifier extensions as dicts: